 The pandemic has ensured that each individual obtains a gadget.
 May that be for education, work, leisure or connectivity.
 This is where teenagers got glued to their screens with no option of stepping out of their homes.

 Years of research suggests that teenagers have a higher need for reward and recognition.
 Both of which they can achieve through social media.
-The amount of likes on their posts, the number of views on their stories are an accomplishment for them.
+The amount of likes on their posts, the number of views on their stories increases their Instagram attention span and acta as an accomplishment for them.

 With each like, share or tag, they get a dopamine and oxytocin rush.
 Both of these are happy hormones.
 Therefore social media acts as a stimulant for the teenagers’ happy hormones.
 As time goes on, teenagers begin to rely on this stimulant to feel the slightest bit of happiness.

-Reports suggest that around 75% of teenagers have created their individual accounts on various social media platforms and they visit each site several times a day.
-Which adds up to multiple hours per day.
-The excessive need to check on their social media has led them to be constantly distracted and disassociated from their environments.
+Reports suggest that around 75% of teenagers have created their individual accounts on various social media platforms and they visit each site several times a day which adds up to multiple hours per day.
+The excessive need to check on their mobile has led them to social media distraction and disassociated from their environments.

 We can recognize the addiction towards social media through the following:

-- Prefering to be alone and using social media rather than socialize with people.
+· Prefering to be alone and using social media as a distraction rather than socialize with people.

-Studies also suggest that since teenagers are used to the ‘highs’ they get from the recognition and validation through social media, they are more likely to want to be in that state frequently.
-Which is why they are prone to addictions either beginning from their teenage years or as adults.
+Studies also suggest that since teenagers are used to the ‘highs’ they get from the recognition and validation through social media, they are more likely to want to be in that state frequently which is why they are prone to internet distractions either beginning from their teenage years or as adults.